Jungledisk/jungledocs/src/007_NetworkDrive.rst

 The network drive offers a convenient way to store and access information.
 It can be used to temporarily store files, store files on a permanent basis, or share files with other users.

-For convenience, it can also be mapped to one of your computer's drives, allowing for easy synchronization onto the web.
+For convenience, it can also be mapped to one of your computer's drives, allowing for easy synchronization.
+Any file you place on the mapped drive will automatically upload without additional steps.

 There are a few ways to upload data onto the network drive: via a Simple Backup, copying/pasting files from other folders into the network drive, and saving files directly to the network drive from the program creating them (for example, in Word, click Files > Save As > select the network drive as the save destination).